Music Business & Management - full-time FdA (Foundation Degree)/BA (Hons) Degree

 Small group sizes working from our own music business hub office allow you unrivalled access to work experience opportunities and our exceptional studio resources.
 Collaborations are encouraged with your fellow MET students in filmmaking, design, photography and other disciplines essential to your growing professional network.
 Each part of the course is designed to increase your value and your opportunities, as either artist or as part of an artist’s team.
 Our External Examiner said, “If I were to be studying my music business degree now, I would want to study here.”

 Year 1 - This course begins with fundamentals of music industry structure, copyright and contracts, alongside practical, real-world music projects including artist management, A&R, releasing and marketing records, from vinyl to digital streaming.
 You will put on live events, build music audiences and fan bases and run the student radio station.

-Year 2 - In Year 2, you will study entrepreneurship, bid for actual funding for your music business ideas and negotiate industry work placements while developing your own vocational Major Project - defined, planned, owned and controlled by you.
-Your own projects will be informed by one-to-one tutorials and weekly industry visits by current practitioners (including many now-successful alumni) across all sectors of the music industry, including lawyers, artists, video directors, agents, managers.
+Year 2 - In Year 2, you will study entrepreneurship, bid for actual funding for your music business ideas, and negotiate industry work placements while developing your own vocational major project - defined, planned, owned and controlled by you.
+You will also build up your own area of music industry expertise via a research project.
+Your own projects will be informed by one-to-one tutorials and weekly industry visits by current practitioners (including many now-successful alumni) across all sectors of the music industry.

 Year 3 - On successful completion of the two-year FdA course, students can progress to the optional third year BA (Hons) course - go to third year course page